Zhutn/X-LDRshiny/README.md

 runGitHub("X-LDRshiny", "huangxin0221")
 ~~~
 ### Other ways to initialize X-LD Shiny.
+Normally for most of the users working with **Windows/MacOS/Unbuntu etc.**, there should be a window or browser tab pops up, X-LD is then ready for the analysis.
 ~~~
 # 1. Download the source codes of X-LD Shiny
 Find the download link at the homepage Code button, download the zipped source codes.